 IFW promotes a building block method of instruction, where each assignment builds on the concepts taught and skills acquired in previous lessons.
 To foster IFW’s learning model, students may only submit one assignment at a time.
 In order to graduate, students must successfully complete all assignments following each lesson plan provided, in the order presented in the course manual.
 Assignments may not be skipped or substituted.
 If any inaccuracies are identified, students will be contacted by their instructor or by a Student Services representative to encourage successful course completion.

-If you need a temporary leave of absence, a request should be made in writing to IFW, One three-month leave of absence regarding your coursework will be granted for good cause.
+For a student looking to take a temporary leave of absence, a request should be made in writing to IFW, One three-month leave of absence regarding coursework will be granted for good cause.
 A leave of absence does not extend the required time for completion.